 7 Myths About SMILE

-SMILE is Small Incision Lenticule Extraction, a type of surgery that uses advanced precision laser technique for treating myopia, also known as near-sightedness, and can be regarded as a more precise form of LASIK.
-It is a relatively new technique when compared to LASIK or other surgeries, but much safer and effective.
-FDA tracked patient recovery data and recorded that recoveries from this procedure are a long-term and an all-time highest.
+SMILE stands for Small Incision Lenticule Extraction, a type of eye surgery that uses advanced precision laser technology to treat myopia, also known as near-sightedness.
+It can be regarded as a more precise form of LASIK.
+While SMILE is relatively new compared to LASIK and other procedures, it is both safe and effective.
+The FDA has tracked patient recovery data and found that recovery outcomes from this procedure are long-term and among the highest recorded.

 Glasses Will Be Required Post-Procedure

-Procedure Is Painful And Can Go Wrong Anytime
+The Procedure Is Painful and Can Go Wrong at Any Time

 Severe Prescriptions Cannot Be Treated